The Car (album)

 The Car is the seventh studio album by English rock band Arctic Monkeys, released on 21 October 2022 by Domino Recording Company.
-It was written by band frontman Alex Turner in his home in Los Angeles and Paris.
-It was produced in Suffolk, Paris and London by frequent Arctic Monkeys collaborator James Ford, alongside frequent guest musicians Tom Rowley, Loren Humphrey and Tyler Parkford.
-It was arranged by Bridget Samuels and Turner.
-Drummer Matt Helders took the picture on the album cover, which depicts a white car in an otherwise empty car park.
-Its title refers to said cover and the abundance of references to vehicles in the lyrics.
+The album's songs were primarily written by frontman and guitarist Alex Turner in his Los Angeles home and Paris.
+It was produced in Suffolk, Paris and London by frequent Arctic Monkeys collaborator James Ford, alongside frequent guest musicians Tom Rowley, Loren Humphrey and Tyler Parkford, and arranged by Bridget Samuels, Ford and Turner.
+Drummer Matt Helders took the picture on the album cover, which depicts a white Toyota Camry in an otherwise empty parking garage on a Los Angeles rooftop.
+Its title refers to said cover and the abundance of vehicular references in the lyrics.

-The Car builds upon the sound from the band's previous album, Tranquility Base Hotel and Casino (2018).
+The Car builds upon the sound from the band's previous album, Tranquility Base Hotel & Casino (2018).
 It features a wide array of genres that include art rock, orchestral rock, lounge pop, baroque pop, and funk, as well as elements of jazz.
 It also draws influence from soul music, electronic music, glam rock, bossa nova, traditional pop and vintage film soundtracks.
-Its lyrical content explores show business, specifically the music and film industries, and nostalgia.
+Its lyrical content explores nostalgia and show business, specifically the music and film industries.

-The singles "There'd Better Be a Mirrorball", "Body Paint" and "I Ain't Quite Where I Think I Am" were released in promotion, all of which peaked within the top 25 on the UK Singles Chart.
-The Car received critical acclaim upon its release.
-Critics complimented the band's artistic progression, the album's production and Turner's lyrics, though some felt the continued deviation from the band's earlier indie rock sound would prove as polarizing.
-Additionally, "There'd Better Be a Mirrorball" was nominated for Best Alternative Music Performance at the 65th Annual Grammy Awards.
-On the charts, The Car debuted at number two in ten territories, including the United Kingdom, blocked from the top spot by Taylor Swift's Midnights.
-It became Arctic Monkeys' first album to not reach the top spot of the UK Albums Chart.
+The album received critical acclaim upon its release.
+Critics complimented the band's artistic progression, the album's production, and Turner's lyrics, though some felt the band's continued deviation from their earlier indie rock sound would remain polarising to longtime fans.
+It was nominated for the 2023 Ivor Novello Awards and the 2024 Grammy Award for Best Alternative Music Album, as well as being shortlisted for the 2023 Mercury Prize.
+The single "There'd Better Be a Mirrorball" was nominated for Best Alternative Music Performance at the 65th Annual Grammy Awards.
+The single "Body Paint" and song "Sculptures of Anything Goes" have been nominated for Best Alternative Music Performance and Best Rock Performance, respectively, at the 66th edition.
+It became Arctic Monkeys' first album to not reach the top spot of the UK Albums Chart, debuting at number two in ten territories, including the UK, as Taylor Swift's Midnights occupied the top spot.
+It became the third best-selling vinyl record, as well as the best-selling cassette of 2022 in the country.
+The album was promoted by the singles "There'd Better Be a Mirrorball", "Body Paint" and "I Ain't Quite Where I Think I Am", all of which peaked within the top 25 on the UK Singles Chart, as well as by a global tour and multiple television appearances.